 It is one of the simplest and least expensive procedures currently available, making it a great choice for individuals who want a cosmetic change and don’t want to worry about the cost.

 Unlike other cosmetic or restorative treatments, bonding can be completed in a single visit with little to no preparation.
 Our dentist in Baltimore will exam the tooth to make sure it is healthy and might recommend a quick cleaning to eliminate plaque buildup.

 Afterward, our dentist in Canton applies composite resin directly to the tooth and shapes it.
 No anesthesia is necessary unless a decayed tooth is being filled.
 Patients should feel no discomfort beyond having to keep their mouth open.

 Once the resin is shaped, it is hardened using an ultraviolet light or laser.
 Some final adjustments are made to turn it into the correct shape, especially if the bonding needs to be done on the cusp of the tooth.
 The patient is then ready to go.

 Patients have to do little following dental bonding near me and should be able to use their teeth like normal to talk, chew, and engage in other activities.
 It is recommended that patient be careful about using nicotine products or consuming beverages that stain the teeth, as the resin can be stained.
 Individuals should also not chew materials like ice cubes, as these can chip the resin.

-If you need dental bonding in Baltimore and you reside in Canton, Patterson Park, Highland Town, and Brewers Hill, call the dentist near me today to schedule an appointment.
+If you need Baltimore dental bonding and you reside in Canton, Patterson Park, Highland Town, and Brewers Hill, call the dentist near me today to schedule an appointment.